Transgender rights in the United Kingdom: Education

-The latest guidance from the Equalities and Human Rights Commission - Interim guidance issued in April 2025 in response to the UK Supreme Court ruling that month on the meaning of sex as used in the 2010 Equality Act - states that "Pupils who identify as trans girls (biological boys) should not be permitted to use the girls' toilet or changing facilities, and pupils who identify as trans boys (biological girls) should not be permitted to use the boys' toilet or changing facilities.
+The Interim Guidance from the Equalities and Human Rights Commission - issued in April 2025 in response to the UK Supreme Court ruling that month on the meaning of sex as used in the 2010 Equality Act - stated that "Pupils who identify as trans girls (biological boys) should not be permitted to use the girls' toilet or changing facilities, and pupils who identify as trans boys (biological girls) should not be permitted to use the boys' toilet or changing facilities.
 Suitable alternative provisions may be required."

+Following this, the Scottish Government issued revised guidance in September 2025: Supporting transgender pupils in schools: guidance for education authorities and schools – revised.
+While the previous guidance had said that "transgender pupils could use whatever toilets they felt most comfortable in", the updated guidance made clear that "schools must provide separate toilets for boys and girls, available on the basis of biological sex, but that schools can also provide gender neutral toilets".

-Prior to this, schools across the United Kingdom had made significant progress in recognising and supporting the rights of transgender students.
-Many educational institutions had adopted inclusive policies that allow students to express their gender identity freely, including the right to use chosen names, wear uniforms that align with their gender, and access appropriate facilities.
+Prior to this, many schools and educational institutions had adopted inclusive policies that allow students to express their gender identity freely, including the right to use chosen names, wear uniforms that aligned with their gender, and access appropriate facilities.
 The Department for Education encouraged schools to create safe, respectful environments for all pupils, and anti-bullying guidance specifically addresses transphobic behaviour.
-Numerous local authorities and academy trusts have also introduced staff training and resources to ensure that teachers are better equipped to support transgender students, contributing to greater awareness, acceptance, and inclusion within the educational system.
+Numerous local authorities and academy trusts had also introduced staff training and resources to ensure that teachers are better equipped to support transgender students, contributing to greater awareness, acceptance, and inclusion within the educational system.

 In December 2021, the Girls' Day School Trust, the largest network of girls' private schools in the UK, issued a blanket ban on trans girls being admitted to any of its schools.
 In August 2022, Attorney General Suella Braverman opined that it is lawful for schools to misgender, deadname, ban from some sports, reject from enrolment based on their trans status, and refuse any and all other forms of gender affirmation to trans children, and that to recognise their identities as trans could qualify as "indoctrinating children".
-This stance elicited significant concern among parents and educators, who feared it could legitimise discrimination and exacerbate bullying against transgender youth.
-An open letter from parents of cisgender children emphasised that such policies could harm all students by fostering environments of intolerance and distress.
-Educators also expressed apprehension that Braverman's remarks might deter schools from supporting transgender students, potentially leading to negative mental health outcomes and diminished academic engagement.
-While Braverman's comments are not legally binding, they have intensified debates over transgender rights and inclusivity within UK educational institutions.
+In response, an open letter from parents of cisgender children emphasised that such policies could harm all students by fostering environments of intolerance and distress, with educators also expressing concern that Braverman's remarks might deter schools from supporting transgender students, potentially leading to negative mental health outcomes and diminished academic engagement.